Profile

 R v O’Brien: the defendant was the UK’s most wanted fugitive.

-He has appeared in two corruption cases involving football.
+He has appeared in two corruption cases involving professional football.
 R v Boateng was the first corruption case for match fixing in football, and R v Price involved an investigation by the Daily Telegraph.
+He has represented police officers charged with alleged offences relating from the performance of their duties.

 Denis has extensive experience of professional disciplinary tribunals and regulatory cases.
-He has acted for large number of police officers before regulatory tribunals.
+He has acted for many police officers before regulatory tribunals.
 He has particular expertise with professionals with mental health difficulties.
 He has also acted for medical professionals (doctors and pharmacists) before their regulatory bodies.

-He has extensive experience in the area of Consumer law, is a Leading Junior in this area in the Chambers and Partners rankings and has been for 10 years.
+He has extensive experience in Consumer law, is a Leading Junior in this area in the Chambers and Partners rankings and has been for over decade.
 Denis was the Editor of the Blackstone’s Guide to the Consumer Rights Act 2015.
 It deals with substantial changes to the law between consumer and businesses for goods, digital content, services, and unfair contract terms.
-The Act consolidates the powers of enforcement officers and amends substantially the Enterprise Act.

 Denis has extensive experience in allegations of fraud, both prosecuting and defending.
-He is currently instructed as junior counsel in the first prosecution arising from the Covid furlough scheme, a £25 million money laundering scheme, and an allegation of corruption involving a local authority.
+He is currently instructed as junior counsel in the first prosecution arising from the Covid furlough scheme, a £120 million pound VAT fraud with 20 defendants, an allegation of corruption involving a local authority, and investigations into misconduct in a public office.

-Denis frequently appears in the appellate courts, principally for the Crown.
-He is instructed regularly by the Appeals Unit of the Crown Prosecution Service.
-He has advised and appeared in cases involving the appropriate treatment of those found to be both dangerous and mentally ill, and sensitive cases involving public interest immunity.
-He also appeared in the only appellate criminal case involving the game of poker (R v Kelly).
+Denis frequently appears in the appellate courts, principally for the Crown ( instructed regularly by the Appeals Unit of the Crown Prosecution Service).
+He has advised and appeared in cases involving the appropriate treatment of those found to be both dangerous and mentally ill, whether on sentence or conviction, old convictions for sentences for public protection, and sensitive cases involving public interest immunity.
+He has been in some of the leading cases involving procedural errors (see Public and Administrative Law section) but also appeared in the only appellate criminal case involving the game of poker (R v Kelly).

 - Criminal Bar Association